ayitime/labelUT/README.md

 3. **Start Annotating**:
    - Once the directories are set, you can begin annotating the images in a manner similar to `labelImg`.
    - Use the interface to draw bounding boxes around the targets in both B-scan and C-scan images.
 The annotations will be saved in the respective label folders.
+   - When dragging the bounding box, labelUT will detect the left and right boundaries of the boxes that are close in position between the two modalities, providing visual cues and a mouse snap effect.

 ## Installation: